Loin on the rib bone or a rack of cutlets.

 Apple sauce recipe

-Alternatively, it's apple season and nothing beats pork with apple sauce - and it's so easy.
+Alternatively, if it's apple season, nothing beats pork with apple sauce - and it's so easy.
 Caramelise diced onions in oil and butter, add roughly chopped apples and let them cook for about five minutes.
 Then add a splash of red wine vinegar and fresh sage (or thyme) and cook until the apples are lovely and soft.
 Season to taste and serve with the pork.

 We buy whole bodies of a range of different sized pigs on a rotating basis from a number of farms - from big baconers through to suckling pigs.
 Most available cuts come from porker pigs which are about 50-65 kg that are 5-7 months old.
 The pork we source is: